jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 # Experimental setup

 this is the experiment
+this doesn't need to cover how the data is moved that's really opaque to the deployment we can just say we can place accounts on hold, do final sync, and route the user to their new space conclusion can mention the complexity of the data movement as separate work this does acheive our ability to fluidly move people and projects conclusion can note the side effect is more autonomy of science engagement which is helping drive our goal for end-user managed infrastructure.

 our motivation for this infrastucture is to facilitate the forward migration of our user community as our infrastructure evoles and adapts to emerging requirements. our rcs has subsystems that provide rich abstractions over infrastruture out of the box